-|Security Council||Topic||Member states||Links and documents||Contact|
+|UN development programme||Topic||Member states||Links and documents||Contact|

 Young people and efforts to combat the climate crisis

 Climate crisis is one of the most important problems in all parts of the world. although the biggest challenge is represented by large industries, the word and activism of the youth is a very important element of these issues.
 It is the youth who will lead the future generations and their engagement and participation in solving climate change is of crucial importance.

 It is extremely important to note that young people from developing countries and underrepresented communities are disproportionately affected by the climate crisis.
 Attention should also be paid to analyzing potential programs that can be used to encourage youth activism regarding climate change, as well as encouraging adult climate activists to mentor and encourage youth to participate in climate change activism.
 Efforts should be made to involve more young people from developing countries in existing climate change spaces, considering that in this way they will directly influence their country’s views on the climate crisis.

 „Youth will have to deal with the full array of consequences due to the inaction of people in power and environmental regulation failures.
 Climate change is an issue that needs to be dealt with urgently due to the disproportionate burden it has on youth and future generations.“

 „Healthy ecosystems are at the heart of development, underpinning societal well-being and economic growth.
 Through nature-based solutions, such as the sustainable management and protection of land, rivers and oceans, we help ensure that countries have adequate food and water, are resilient to climate change and disasters, shift to green economic pathways, and can sustain work for billions of people through forestry, agriculture, fisheries and tourism.“